-No. Tampa Electric does not object to continuing to furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
-However, as I will describe later, it is clearly in the best interests of the ratepayers and the company for this Commission to continue to treat certain of this information submitted as "Specified Confidential."
+Tampa Electric does not object to continuing No. information it needs to furnish to the Commission the review company expenditures for fuel, transportation and fuel handling services.
+However, as I will describe 15 clearly in the best interests of ratepayers and the company for this Commission to continue certain of this information submitted "Specified Confidential."

-What portion of the report should be confidential?
+Q. What portion of the report should be confidential?